A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Method

 While we have developed the theoretical formalism in $3$-D, in this manuscript, the method was implemented and evaluated on a simplified per-slice basis.
 Thus, for each pixel in the $2$-D reconstructed image, the optimizer was designed to yield the posterior mean estimate $\hat{\mathbf{a}}^*$ of the true tumor-fraction area (TFA), which we denote by $\mathbf{a}$.
 We now describe the procedure to implement this optimizer.

 Estimating the posterior mean $\hat{\mathbf{a}}^*$ requires sampling from the posterior distribution $\mathrm{pr}(\mathbf{a}|\hat{\mathbf{f}})$.
 Sampling from this distribution is challenging as this distribution is high-dimensional and does not have a known analytical form.
-To address this issue, we develop an optimization routine by constructing an encoder-decoder network.
-As shown in Fig.~\ref{fig:Network_architecture}, during the training phase, this network is provided with a population of PET images, and the corresponding ground-truth TFA map, i.e. the vector $\mathbf{a}$ for each image, as described in Sec. \ref{Sec: Theory}.
-The network, by minimizing the cost function defined in Eq.~\eqref{eq: Cost function final form} over this population of images, becomes trained to yield the posterior mean estimate of $\mathbf{a}$ given the input PET image.
+To address this issue, the proposed method was implemented using a supervised learning-based approach.
+Specifically, an encoder-decoder network was constructed, as shown in Fig.~\ref{fig:Network_architecture}.
+During the training phase, this network is provided with a population of PET images, and the corresponding ground-truth TFA map, i.e. the vector $\mathbf{a}$ for each image, as described in Sec. \ref{Sec: Theory}.
+The network, by minimizing the cost function defined in Eq.~\eqref{eq: Cost function final form} over this population of images, becomes trained to yield the posterior-mean estimate of $\mathbf{a}$ given the input PET image.

 The network architecture is similar to those for estimation tasks, such as image denoising \citep{creswell2017denoising} and image reconstruction \citep{nath2020deep}.
 To summarize, the network is partitioned into a contracting and an expansive path.
 The contracting path learns the spatial information from the input PET images and the expansive path maps the learned information to the estimated TFA map for each input image.
 Skip connections with element-wise addition were applied to feed the features extracted in the contracting path into the expansive path to stabilize the training and improve the learning performance \citep{mao2016image}.
 In the final layer, the network yields the estimate of the TFAs.
-A detailed description of the network architecture is provided in Appendix A (Table~\ref{tab:network architecture}).
+A detailed description of the network architecture is provided in \ref{appendix a} (Table~\ref{tab:network architecture}).

 As outlined in Sec. \ref{Sec: Introduction}, the goal of the proposed method is to explicitly model the TFEs while performing tumor segmentation.
 Our training strategy and network architecture are specifically designed for this goal by defining the ground truth as the TFAs for each image.
 We contrast this to the conventional DL-based segmentation methods, where, in the ground truth, each pixel is exclusively assigned to the tumor or the normal tissue class and the network is trained to classify each pixel as either tumor or background.
 Further, as mentioned above, while the conventional DL-based methods can output a probabilistic estimate for each image pixel, this estimate is only a measure of classification uncertainty, and thus has no relation to TFEs, unlike the proposed method.